Boson-Anyon-Fermion Mapping and Anyon Construction in One Dimension

-The anyonic molecule and superfluidity could be realized in two-component Fermi gases with coexistent s- and p-wave interactions.
-For instance, a $^6$Li Fermi gas with hyperfine states $|F=1/2,m_F=1/2\rangle$ and $|F=3/2,m_F=-3/2\rangle$ undergoes a broad p-wave Feshbach resonance near $B\sim 225$G\cite{Luo}, and meanwhile the two components have a large s-wave scattering length $a_s\sim 1000a_0$ ($a_0$ is the Bohr radius).
-Under the confinement-induced resonances\cite{Olshanii, Blume}, this system may achieve the same s- and p-wave scattering length in quasi-1D geometry.
-Another potential system is alkali-earth atoms with ground state $^{1}S_0$ and long-lived $^{3}P_0$ states, which can experience both s- and p-wave interactions in different orbital and spin channels and the interaction strengths can be conveniently tuned by magnetic fields or confinements\cite{Zhai_review}.
-The application of spin-orbit coupling (Eq.(\ref{soc})) has also been very successful in ultracold gases of both alkali\cite{soc_review} and alkali-earth\cite{Ye_soc} atoms.
+The anyonic states could be realized in two-component Fermi gases with coexistent s- and p-wave interactions.
+For instance, a $^6$Li Fermi gas with hyperfine states $|F=1/2,m_F=1/2\rangle$ and $|F=3/2,m_F=-3/2\rangle$ undergoes a broad p-wave Feshbach resonance with low inelastic collision loss near $B\sim 225$G\cite{Luo}, and meanwhile it has a large s-wave scattering length $a_s\sim 1000a_0$ ($a_0$ is the Bohr radius).
+Under confinement-induced resonances\cite{Olshanii, Blume}, this system may achieve the same s- and p-wave scattering length in quasi-1D.
+Note that this condition is relaxed to the same $E_b$ in the presence of effective range.
+In such a quasi-1D geometry, FWSF could be supported at low temperature when the phase fluctuations are suppressed\cite{Gora}.
+Another potential system is alkali-earth atoms with ground state $^{1}S_0$ and long-lived $^{3}P_0$ states, which can experience s- and p-wave interactions in different orbital and spin channels and the interaction strengths can be conveniently tuned by magnetic fields or confinements\cite{Zhai_review}.
+The application of SOC has also been very successful in ultracold gases of both alkali\cite{soc_review} and alkali-earth\cite{Ye_soc} atoms.

+We emphasize that the anyon construction based on Eq.(\ref{superpose}) is very general and not limited to the specific case of fermions with positive $l$.
+For instance, it can also be implemented in two-species bosons, or in the hard-core limit with $l_s=l_p=0$.
+For the latter case, all spin states (singlet or triplet) have the same energy due to spin-charge separation, giving a natural situation for the coexistence of s- and p-wave states in Eq.(\ref{superpose}).
+More details of constructing anyons in this case can be found in \cite{supple}.
+Moreover, SOC in Eq.(\ref{soc}) can also be replaced by other fields, as long as they produce a purely imaginary off-diagonal coupling as in Eq.(\ref{M}).